- System backup

 If "Run one time every day" is selected, then the sync task will run only once a day.

 In the Schedule "Advanced" Settings, you can tick "Run the missing sync after starting computer next time" so a missed sync will run at the next system startup if the PC is shut down before the scheduled sync time point.

-Also, you can directly specify Windows Task Scheduler to perform this scheduled task.
+Also, you can directly specify Windows Task Scheduler to perform this scheduled sync task.

 After the sync process starts, you can click the icon in the lower-left corner to set to Shut down/Restart/Hibernate/Sleep PC after the sync is completed.

-Basic sync only supports one-way sync.
+Basic sync is a kind of one-way sync.
 That’s to say, it only can sync from source to target.

-File Sync supports VSS (Volume Shadow Copy Service), therefore, it can normally synchronize files that are being used or occupied by other programs. but, you need to make sure that the "Volume Shadow Copy" service in your computer is enabled status.
-However, if some files are in use by other programs exclusively, they are not synchronized.
+File Sync supports VSS (Volume Shadow Copy Service), therefore, it can normally synchronize files that are being used or occupied by other programs.
+But, you need to make sure that the "Volume Shadow Copy" service is under enabled status.
+And, if some files are in use by other programs exclusively, they will not be synchronized.

 If there are some special system files or folders with special security attributes in source folders, they are not synchronized, and program will prompt to skip them.

-After synchronizing file, any changes on target files and folder such as delete, add or rename one of them, will cause that target files or folder are inconsistent with source ones.
+After synchronizing file, any changes on target files and folder such as delete, add or rename will cause that target files or folder are inconsistent with source ones.
 This situation will not benefit for file management.

-If the target path was located in FAT/FAT32 partition, files larger than 4GB will not be synced to the target path.
-Because a single file larger than 4GB cannot be stored on FAT/FAT32 partition.
+If the target path is located in a FAT/FAT32 partition, files larger than 4GB will not be synced to the target path because a single file larger than 4GB cannot be stored on a FAT/FAT32 partition.